 Include visual cues

 A story needn’t just be huge chunks of text.
 In fact, far from it.
-A verbose story is only going to bore readers and reduce its impact.
 Including visual cues in your story will ensure you capture readers’ attention from the very beginning and have them glued.

 Since you’ve done your research and laid the groundwork, you should be able to craft a story that’s evergreen and keeps getting the desired traction for your brand, right?
 Well, as it turns out, not so much.